 - Recommended: Lewis, A Grief Observed

 Most of these books are widely available in local libraries or in inexpensive editions.
 Any edition of the books is fine.
 Translation in parentheses; it is okay to choose a different translation.
-In some cases, handouts will be provided in class, as noted below.
+Additional texts may be provided as handouts/downloads in class.

 - C.S.
 Lewis, The Four Loves (1960)